 Beginners should pick something that has a balanced weight ratio for the best of both worlds in terms of stability and power.

-It should be no surprise that there are different kinds of materials used and the best tennis racquets are made from the best materials.
-T]
+It should be no surprise that there are different kinds of materials used and good tennis racquets are made from the best materials.

 The most common are made from aluminium which is durable and stable enough for even competitive play, although for a player who prefers to strike hard with a high amount of accuracy, an aluminium frame may not be ideal.

-Most players who are new to the game are recommended to pick up a graphite model as these are generally cheaper and easier to handle for novices.
+Most players who are new to the game of tennis are recommended to pick up a graphite model as these are generally cheaper and easier to handle for novices.

 Many professional tennis players consider their choice of strings to be one of the most important features when choosing the best racquet for their needs.